Bornstranger/Leetcode-notes/leetcode-notes.md

 ```

 ## 4. Valid Parentheses

-✅ Approach
+## ✅ Approach
-Use a stack (res[]) to track open brackets.
+- Use a stack (res[]) to track open brackets.

-Create a map obj to match closing → opening brackets.
+- Create a map obj to match closing → opening brackets.

-Loop through each character:
+- Loop through each character:

-If it’s a closing bracket, check if the top of the stack matches its corresponding opening.
+- If it’s a closing bracket, check if the top of the stack matches its corresponding opening.

-If yes, pop() the opening from the stack.
+- If yes, pop() the opening from the stack.

-If not, return false (mismatch).
+- If not, return false (mismatch).

-If it’s an opening bracket, push it onto the stack.
+- If it’s an opening bracket, push it onto the stack.

-After processing all characters, return true only if the stack is empty (all brackets matched).
+- After processing all characters, return true only if the stack is empty (all brackets matched).

-🔍 Why this works:
-Stack ensures last opened is first closed — exactly how valid parentheses work.

-The map allows constant-time lookups to check for matching pairs.

-Unmatched or unbalanced parentheses are detected immediately.

-🧮 Complexity
+## 🧮 Complexity
-Time: O(n) — each character is processed once.
+- Time: O(n) — each character is processed once.

-Space: O(n) — in worst case, all opening brackets are pushed to the stack.
+- Space: O(n) — in worst case, all opening brackets are pushed to the stack.

-🧑‍💻 JavaScript Code
+## 🧑‍💻 JavaScript Code
 ```js
 var isValid = function(s) {
     let obj = {